aRav3n/gin-rummy-app/README.md

 ## Description

-This is my first app built with React Native.
-It is a simple score tracker for Gin Rummy.
+This app is a simple score tracker that allows two players to keep track of their scores for a game of gin rummy.
+If you have improvement suggestions please send them to me at grounded.wanderer@proton.me

 ## Where to Download the App